paorozo/paorozo/README.md

 - 🔭 I’m currently working as Senior Python Developer
-- 🌱 Learning LLMs and Generative AI
+- 🌱 Learning Go and Generative AI
-- 👯 I’m looking to collaborate on any Python open-source projects
+- 👯 I’m looking to collaborate on any Python/Go open-source projects
 - 💬 Ask me about Python programming